 I work at the Department of History at Swansea University where I teach courses on Modern Wales, post-1945 Britain and sports history.

-I grew up in a Welsh-speaking community in Pembrokeshire in rural west Wales, before heading off to the brightlights of Cardiff University.
+I grew up in a rural Welsh-speaking community in north Pembrokeshire, before heading off to the brightlights of Cardiff University.
 After various detours, research and teaching jobs followed at the universities of Oxford and Cumbria.
-I joined my current employers in 2006, tempted by the fact that it allowed me to renew my season ticket at Swansea City FC.
+I joined my current employers in 2006.

 - (with Iain McLean) Aberfan: Government and Disasters (Welsh Academic Press, 2000).